meyer-lab/gc-valent/Manuscript/Text/04_Methods.md

 +------------------+------------------+--------------------------------------+

 The rate of endocytosis is quantified by a constant of $activeEndo$ for active complexes and $endo$ for all other species.
 The fraction of all endosomal species sent to lysosomes is $sortF$.
 All endosomal species not sent to lysosomes are recycled back to the cell surface.
 The rate constants to quantify degradation and recycling are $kDeg$ and $kRec$, respectively.
 There is no autocrine ligand produced by the cells.
 Receptors can be synthesized by the cells and placed on the cell surface; receptor synthesis rates are specific to each receptor.
-The volume of the entire endosome was 623 (units unknown; got info from TAM paper).
-The surface area of the endosome is half the size of the cell surface (got info from same TAM paper).
+The volume of the entire endosome was 10 fl and the surface area of the endosome is half the size of the cell surface [@MEYER201525].

 ### Model fitting